 Guillaume Martinez has over 22 years of experience in professional services, including more than 16 years in transaction services for both strategic and private-equity clients.
 Prior to Alvarez & Marsal, he was a transaction services partner in a big four firm in Paris where he headed the practice development toward corporates.
 He also did a secondment in New York where he specialized in assisting French clients investing in the US, as well as US corporates and PE funds investing across Europe.
 Guillaume Martinez earned an MA in management from ICN Business School in France.

-Katherine Prewitt has worked in marketing and communications in the United States, Germany and France.
-Before joining the EACC in 2019, she acted as Head of Strategic Communications for Accudyne Industries, Senior Advisor, Strategic Marketing & Development for the OECD’s International Energy Agency (IEA) and Head of European Marketing for Proudfoot of Management Consulting Group.
-She has a MA in Marketing & Brand Strategies from the Sorbonne/CELSA and a BA from Brown University.
+Katherine is an American/French trilingual (English/French/German) marketing, communications and organizational development executive.
+Before joining the EACC in 2019, she acted as Head of Strategic Communications for the manufacturing group Accudyne Industries, Senior Advisor, Strategic Marketing & Development for the OECD’s International Energy Agency and Head of Marketing, Europe for Proudfoot Consulting.
+Katherine has a Master’s Degree from the Sorbonne/CELSA and a Bachelor of Arts from Brown University.

 Before joining the EACC in 2018, Catherine Zdziechowski spent more than ten years in luxury hotels in the Marriott group.
 She previously worked at Club Med as a Customer Relations Representative.
 Trilingual (French-Spanish-English), Catherine Zdziechowski has an undergraduate degree from UCLA and a professional qualification as a tourism and marketing project manager from the CNAM, Paris.

 Our network was founded in Paris in 1926, originally as as the French-American Chamber of Commerce, renamed in 2003 as the European-American Chamber of Commerce.

 We opened our first chapter in the United States with Cincinnati in 2007, followed by New York, Lyon, the Carolinas, the Netherlands, Miami and Texas.
 The EACC Network is currently expanding and are adding new chapters across the United States and Europe.

 To connect with other chapters, or learn more about how you can become part of the EACC® Network, contact Katherine Prewitt at email@example.com